1983 Canarian island council elections

-The 1983 Canarian Island Cabildo elections were held on Sunday, 8 May 1983, to elect the 2nd Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
-All 137 seats in the seven Island Cabildos were up for election.
-They were held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain.
+Island council elections were held in the Canary Islands on 8 May 1983 to elect the 2nd Island Councils (the cabildos insulares) of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
+All 137 seats in the seven island councils were up for election.
+They were held concurrently with regional elections in thirteen autonomous communities (including the Canary Islands) and local elections all across Spain.